mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/package-registry/index.md

 <p class="message--warning"><strong>WARNING: </strong>Removing a package while a service is still deployed may cause the service to stop working.</p>

 After executing the above instructions, the rest of the flow is identical to packages fetched from {{ model.packageRepo }}.
-The only difference is that you do not need Internet access (for customers with air-gapped environments) to install packages from `package-registry`.
+The only difference is that you don't need Internet access (for customers with air-gapped environments) to install packages from `package-registry`.
 # Upgrading Package Registry from DC/OS 1.12 to later DC/OS versions
 Customers upgrading from DC/OS 1.12 to 1.13 or later will encounter issues with Package Registry.
 This issue only affects customers who have services deployed via Package Registry starting at DC/OS 1.12.
 Customers who deploy applications via Package Registry starting from DC/OS 1.13 or later are not affected by this issue.